 Responsibilities and Qualifications

-Interns are required to attend field trips/lectures at non-profit institutions and museums in the New York area that have been organized by the Internship Supervisor.
-In addition, interns may be asked to assist staff with special events, public programs, and exhibition openings.
-All interns may be required to assume guarding positions and/or work various Saturday afternoons during MoMA PS1's summer concert series Warm Up.
+Interns will be invited to attend field trips/lectures at non-profit institutions and museums in the New York area that have been organized by the Internship Coordinator.
+In addition, interns may be asked to assist staff with special events, public programs, and exhibition openings, as well as at MoMA PS1's annual summer music series, Warm Up.

 MoMA PS1 is unable to provide or assist with visas for foreign applicants.

-Start/End dates are flexible but must be discussed with the Internship Supervisor in advance.
+Start/End dates are flexible but must be discussed with the Internship Coordinator in advance.

 Applicants should apply to three of the following departments (in order of preference):

 The intern best suited for this department would be meticulous, able to coordinate large-scale organizational projects, and have a working knowledge of contemporary art and art history.
-Tasks include archiving, media management, and research, as well as administrative and production duties relevant to organizing exhibitions and public programs including Saturday Sessions and Warm Up.
-Microsoft Word and Adobe Photoshop skills are required; familiarity with Adobe Illustrator or InDesign is also helpful.
+Tasks include archiving, media management, and research, as well as administrative and production duties relevant to organizing exhibitions and public programs.
+Microsoft Word, Excel, and Adobe Photoshop skills are required; familiarity with Adobe Illustrator or InDesign is also helpful.

 Development and Fundraising